 Lien Records can be obtained through the Secretary of State Government Records Inquiry System.

-Note, if a court record can’t be found online, it must be retrieved in person at the courthouse it originated or was last held.
+Note: If a court record can’t be found online, it must be retrieved in person at the courthouse it originated or was last held.

-How to Find a List of Sex Offenders in Alabama
+How To Find a List of Sex Offenders in Alabama

-The Alabama Law Enforcement Agency (ALEO) hosts a sex offender registry where users can look up offenders by name, can search their neighborhood’s radius, and even sign up for email alerts about sex offenders within their neighborhood.5
+The Alabama Law Enforcement Agency hosts a sex offender registry where users can look up offenders by name, can search their neighborhood’s radius, and even sign up for email alerts about sex offenders within their neighborhood.5

-Are Alabama Vital Records Public Record & Online?
+Are Alabama Vital Records Public & Online?

-In comparison to most states, the lack of restrictions is rather lax and allows marriage and divorce records to be accessed with ease.
 To give searchers an idea of how many people are divorced within the state, the image below shows every Alabama county and the divorced population within each:

 However, birth certificates and death certificates are sealed confidential records – meaning they can only be released to the individual named on the certificate, their mother, father, legal guardian, husband, wife, son, daughter, sister, brother, or a legal representative of one of the authorized representatives above.

-Note, Alabama birth records older than 125 years are unrestricted or open to the public, and death certificates are marked non-confidential and/or unrestricted after 25 years from the date of death.
+Note: Alabama birth records older than 125 years are unrestricted or open to the public, and death certificates are marked non-confidential and/or unrestricted after 25 years from the date of death.

-Information Needed to Access Restricted Birth & Death Certificates
+Information Needed To Access Restricted Birth & Death Certificates

 To find someone’s birth or death certificate, the state will need as much of this information as possible:

-• Date of birth or death
+- Date of Birth or Death

-• County of birth or death
+- County of Birth or Death

-• Sex
+- Sex

-• Race
+- Race

-• Name of spouse or parents
+- Name of Spouse or Parents

-How to Find Vital Records (Birth, Death, Marriage & Divorce Certificates) in Alabama
+How To Find Vital Records (Birth, Death, Marriage & Divorce Certificates) in Alabama

-Alabama Vital Records – Alabama Department of Public Health
+Alabama Department of Public Health

 P.O.
 Box 5625

-The ADPH Center of Health Statistics will provide a certified copy of the Certificate or a Failure to Find Certificate and the same process and price should be followed to obtain any vital records in Alabama.
+The ADPH Center of Health Statistics will provide a certified copy of the Certificate or a Failure To Find Certificate and the same process and price should be followed to obtain any vital records in Alabama.
 Just keep in mind the ID requirements on restricted documents and the information needed to look up a certificate.

 Note, if an apostille or exemplified copy of vital records is needed for foreign use, it must be done in person, by telephone, or by mail.6

-Alabama Convict Records & Inmate Records
+Alabama Inmate Records

 Alabama’s inmate and convict records are publicly available thanks to their open records law.
 Inmate records generally include the name, gender, date of birth, crime, sentence, mugshot, bail, bond and other trial information.

-Anyone can search for inmates who are currently incarcerated using Alabama’s State Inmate Locator.
 Inmates may be searched by name using the lookup tool and the database displays the release dates of Alabama inmates, crimes committed, inmate pictures, and their parole status.

-Note, Alabama’s Department of Corrections inmate search tool hosts county jail records, state-operated prisons, and other correctional facilities.
+Note, Alabama’s Department of Corrections Inmate Search Tool hosts county jail records, state-operated prisons, and other correctional facilities.
 However, the database does not contain historical data on those who have been released.

 To visit inmates in an Alabama Correctional Facility, visitors must adhere to the rules within the DOC’s Administrative Regulation AR 303 or their visitation policy, submit the application on the last page of AR 303, and of course, know which prison the inmate is in.7